Norman Holmes Pearson: Personal life

 Pearson was the son of Chester Page Pearson and Fanny Kittredge Pearson, whose home on Elm Street in Gardner, Massachusetts "was often the scene of serious discussions between the leading bankers, businessmen, and political figures" of the city.
 Chester Page Pearson was president of Goodnow Pearson & Co. and Gardner's first Mayor.
 He was descended from an old Yankee family.

 Pearson's mother Fanny Holmes Kittredge Pearson of Nelson and Jaffrey, New Hampshire, was descended from William and Mary Brewster, Congregationalist Separatists.

-After a fall during childhood, Pearson suffered from tuberculosis of the hip and was confined to a wheelchair for much of his childhood and undergraduate career at Yale, which began in 1928.
+After a fall during childhood, Pearson suffered from tuberculosis of the hip and used to a wheelchair for much of his childhood and undergraduate career at Yale, which began in 1928.
 As an adult he was severely underweight and walked with a pronounced limp that developed into a shuffle.
 His doctoral studies were seriously delayed by a series of operations and he did not complete his Ph.D. until 1941.
 Yet he celebrated V-E Day (the German surrender) by "climbing well up on one of the stone lions in Trafalgar Square" and was "the first American officer to enter Oslo after the German capitulation in 1945" and "refused to think of himself as handicapped" and was well known for his vise-like handshake (Winks 264).
 As a Yale undergraduate he was an editor of the Yale Daily News and a winner of the Henry H. Strong Prize for American Literature for an essay on Nathaniel Hawthorne and thereafter realigned his studies from economics to English and American literature.

 On February 21, 1941, Pearson married Susan Silliman Bennett (1904–1987), who had two daughters from a previous marriage, Susan S. Tracy (later Susan Addiss) and Elizabeth B. Tracy.
 Pearson's remains are buried in New Haven's historic Grove Street Cemetery.
 His papers, the Norman Holmes Pearson Collection, are deposited with Yale's Beinecke Rare Book & Manuscript Library.

+Norman Holmes Pearson Prize

+The Norman Holmes Pearson prize is an annual award presented by Yale University to a senior majoring in American Studies for the best senior essay.
+Established in 1976 in memory of Pearson, the prize recognizes outstanding undergraduate scholarship in the field of American Studies.
+Recipients are selected by the department faculty from among graduating seniors.

+Winners of the Norman Holmes Pearson Prize, awarded annually by Yale University's American Studies Program for the best senior essay written by a graduating American Studies major, have included: